 With an office located in Phoenix, we are available to fight for the rights of Arizona residents who have suffered harm through the actions of another, whether through negligence or malicious intent.

-Our personal injury law firm operates on a contingency fee basis.
+Our Phoenix personal injury lawyers work on a contingency fee basis.
 This means that if you choose to hire our firm, there is never any cost to you until we obtain a favorable outcome for your claim, whether this is through a jury verdict or a settlement with other parties involved.